maxhormazabal/maxhormazabal2/README.md

 * I have worked as a professor of statistics in engineering careers at the Universidad del Bío-Bío, Chile.
 * Now I'm partially working as a lecturer for Universidad San Sebastian doing workshop's in Master of Data Science.

 I really want to complement my professional profile.
-That's why I'm studying and practice to become a full stak developer.
-Currently I'm in a Front End boot camp with React JS 💻
+That's why I'm studying and practice to become a full stak developer 💻

 ### Skills